 Breast Examination

 Breast examination is a fundamental component of breast evaluation.
 Performed by a healthcare provider, a breast examination is different than a self-exam.
 A physical exam involves palpating the breasts and underarms to detect any abnormalities such as lumps, thickening, or changes in texture.
 It is a simple yet effective method for identifying potential issues that may require further investigation.
-During the exam, we will physically check both of your breasts.
+During the exam, your provider will physically check both of your breasts.

 Learn more about breast exams including self-breast examination.